4 Tips for Traveling with Medicare Overseas

 Medicare supplement insurance (also known as Medigap) plans can be good plans for avid travelers.
 Medigap Plans C, D, F, G, M, and N provide emergency foreign travel health care coverage in some form.
 These plans typically cover 80% of health care costs, after you meet the $250 deductible.1

 Some Medicare Advantage plans may cover you overseas.
 It depends on your specific plan, so contact your Medicare provider for more information.
-Also, be sure to bring a copy of your Medicare and health care insurance cards with you when you travel.
-That way, you’ll have that information at the ready if you need it.
+Also, be sure to bring a copy of your Medicare and health care insurance cards with you when you travel so you have that information at the ready if you need it.
+Make sure to safely handle and protect your Medicare card information.

 It’s always best to contact Medicare providers for more information on each plan’s coverage.
 That way, you can decide which option is right for you!